-Oscar-winner Aaron Sorkin (The Social Network) flawlessly accomplished the tricky task of condensing a trial that lasted five months while also filling in the key backstories of eight pivotal characters over The Trial of the Chicago 7’s two-hour running time.
+Oscar-winner Aaron Sorkin (The Social Network) flawlessly accomplishes the tricky task of condensing a trial that lasted five months while also filling in the key backstories of eight pivotal characters over The Trial of the Chicago 7’s two-hour running time.
 The real 1969 court case was a politically motivated prosecution of peaceful protesters who were involved in violent clashes with the police outside of the 1968 Democratic National Convention.
-The fact the story feels so relevant in 2010 is deeply disturbing and disheartening.
+The fact the story feels so relevant in 2020 is deeply disturbing and disheartening.

 The Trial of the Chicago 7 actually began with eight defendants, as does the film version of events.
 Although Ramsey Clark (Michael Keaton), Attorney General under President Lyndon Johnson, refused to pursue indictments for any of the protestors, newly elected President Richard Nixon’s AG John Mitchell (John Doman) demanded action be taken, despite Ramsey Clark determining the escalation of the protests occurred because of missteps by police.
 AG Mitchell placed Richard Schultz (Joseph Gordon-Levitt) in charge of prosecuting the case, despite Schultz’s initial misgivings.